Ergodic behaviors in reversible 3-state cellular automata: Dynamical observables

 meaning that $\CO_s$ is a set of all configurations generated by the time-evolution from $s$, $\CV^t s$, at all discrete (double) time-steps $t$ until the configuration periodically returns to its original configuration $s$.
 Once we define the update rule, the whole configuration space splits into a dynamically disconnected union of orbits

 where the number of orbits $N_O$ is bounded: $1\leq N_O \leq 3^L$.
-Here, the lower bound is given by the trivial local update rule and the upper bound is given by the total number of configurations $|X^L|=3^L$.
+Here, the upper bound is given by the trivial local update rule and lower bound is given by one orbit with maximum length $|X^L|=3^L$.
 Notice that, due to the reversibility of the local update rules $U$, every trajectory in configuration space must be a loop, i.e., any initial condition will return back to itself after a certain number of iterations.

 We are interested in when an initial configuration comes back to itself, for the first time, under evolution with the local update rule.
 This, so called, return time for the configuration $s$ is then given by the length (or the period) of the orbit $\mathcal{O}_s$ and is the same for all $|\mathcal{O}_s|$ elements of $\mathcal{O}_s$.
 In other words, dynamical map $\mathcal V$ acts on $\mathcal{O}_s$ as a cyclic permutation.